omltcat/turbulent-flow/paper/paper.md

 ## Information preserving
 A key design philosophy of `SynthEddy` is to preserve as much information as possible in the generated field, hence the separate query process.

-Unlike an actual CFD simulation, `SynthEddy` does not use numerical method to solve the field.
+Unlike an actual CFD simulation, `SynthEddy` does not use numerical methods to solve the field.
 Thus, there is no need to discretize the field at the beginning, which can lead to loss of information.
 Instead, the eddies are treated as movable individual entities in a continuous space and time.
 The field (or queried region) is only discretized into a meshgrid when queried.

 This allows the user to query the same field multiple times with different parameters, such as having an overall coarse grid and a fine grid for a specific region of interest, or when performing grid sensitivity analysis.